Annette Zippelius: Career

-Annette Zippelius studied Physics at the Technical University of Munich and the University of Colorado in Boulder, USA.
-There she received a master's degree.
-In 1977 she finished her PhD in Munich.
-As a postdoc she worked at Harvard University, US, for two years and at Cornell University, US, for a third year.
-In 1982 she gained her habilitation at Munich.
+Annette Zippelius studied Physics at the University of Colorado in Boulder, USA.
+And in 1977, she finished her PhD at the Technical University München.
+From 1978 to 1980, she was a postdoctoral associate at Harvard University, and from 1980 to 1981 was a postdoctoral associate at Cornell University.

 In 1983 she joined the Forschungszentrum Jülich as a researcher.

-Since 1988 she is full professor at University of Göttingen, at the Institute for Theoretical Physics.
+She is currently an emeritus professor at the University of Göttingen.